gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/modify-account.md

 # Modifying an AWS Account

-Over time you will need to run various operations on your AWS accounts such as requesting new accounts, creating new accounts, renaming accounts, etc. With the Gruntwork Account Factory, some AWS account management operations should only be done using IaC, some can only be done using ClickOps, and some can be done using either.
+Managing AWS accounts often involves operations such as requesting new accounts, creating accounts, or renaming them.
+The Gruntwork Account Factory defines account management tasks that must be handled exclusively through Infrastructure as Code (IaC), others that are limited to ClickOps in the AWS Console, and some that support both methods.

-In this page, we review which mode (IaC or ClickOps) to use for each AWS account operation. _When operations may be performed using either mode, we strongly recommend using IaC._
+This page provides guidance on which mode (IaC or ClickOps) is appropriate for various AWS account operations.
+When both options are available, we strongly recommended IaC for consistency, auditability, and reduced manual error.

 ## Prerequisites